Menfess.co

 Impact and learnings

-Initially, our focus was on end-users submitting confessions.
-But real traction came from Base Owners, the ones doing the heavy lifting.
+Initially, our focus was on building the whole platform end-to-end first.
+But real traction came from fixing Base Owners individual issues.
 This taught me the importance of identifying and deeply understanding the most invested users, even if they aren’t the obvious target at first glance.
-As CDO, I learned how to properly apply the 80/20 (Pareto) Analysis & Thinking (i.e. creating product & customer segmentation based on their revenue contribution).
+As Design Lead, I learned how to properly apply the 80/20 (Pareto) Analysis & Thinking (i.e. creating product & customer segmentation based on their revenue contribution).

 Base Owners gravitated to the product because it was clear and easy to use.
 As design leaders, we often get excited about perfecting & providing advanced features, but this project reminded us that readiness & simplicity scales, especially when users are juggling chaotic workflows.